WilleMahMille/Card-finder/README.md

 ## Usage

-Once you have implemented both APIs according to the specifications above, you can use the main script:
+Once you have a shipping and card API according to the specifications above, you can use the main script:

 ```bash
 # Scrape card data